Semmering Base Tunnel: Construction

 During 2012, preparatory ground works for the SBT commenced.
 On 7 January 2014, construction began upon the tunnel's central section.
 Work on this section involved boring work along a length of 8.6 km, while a drill-and-blast method for the remaining 4.3 km section.
 The central section is to consist of 26 crossover passages between the two tunnels, along with an emergency station; a pair of 420 metre-deep ventilation shafts are also to be dug.
 By 7 June 2016, work on the third section of the SBT had commenced; this meant that full-rate construction activity upon the project, which was reportedly costed at €3.3 billion as of this point in time, was now underway.

 To facilitate the construction work, three intermediate sites were established near to Göstritz, Fröschnitzgraben and Grautschenhof.
 At Göstritz, a 1,000 metre access gallery and multiple 250 metre-deep shafts were constructed to facilitate conventional tunnel excavation methods.
 At Fröschnitzgraben, a pair of 420 metre-deep shafts, possessing a diameter of 22 metres, were dug ahead of the deployment of tunnel boring machines.
-Once assembled, these will be used to create the bore towards Gloggnitz.
+Once assembled, these were used to create the bore towards Gloggnitz.
 Breakthrough of this section occurred on 10 June 2022.

-Additional major works will include the construction of entrances in Gloggnitz and Mürzzuschlag, as well as ventilation shafts at Trattenbach and Sommerau.
+Additional major works included construction of entrances in Gloggnitz and Mürzzuschlag, as well as ventilation shafts at Trattenbach and Sommerau.
 Substations located at Gloggnitz and Langenwang are intended to be used to supply electricity to the trains that will run through the SBT.
 Beyond the tunnel itself, ancillary work involves the construction of two new railway bridges, as well as a new road bridge and an underpass for the B27.

 Owing to encountering difficulties with the complex geology in the area, including the fault zone being traversed during construction and different rock types, an additional cost of €390 million was added taking the total cost to €3.9 billion, with measures to mitigate these risks in 2021 being unsuccessful.

-On 28 November 2024, it was announced that the final breakthrough of the tunnel had been completed, marking the end of all excavation activities.
-The concrete lining will now be completed followed by fitting out, with an expected in service date of 2030.
+On 29 November 2024, it was announced that the final breakthrough of the tunnel had been completed, marking the end of all excavation activities.
+Since summer 2025, fit-out of the twin-bore tunnel is taking place, including track, power supply systems, and other infrastructure needed for operational services.
+This is expected to continue until its opening by the end of 2029.

+On 19 May 2026, the first crossing of the tunnel took place in an electric minibus.